MikkelHauge/speedtest-cli/README.md

 * 1000, for downloading a 1GB test file
 * Any valid URL to a file, should also work.

- Note that the program does not save the file - it just downloads it to the buffer, shows the result and deletes it.
+ Note that the program does not save the file - it just downloads it to the buffer, shows the result and deletes the buffer.

 Test with a 30MB video file: